 1. Is your business located in a metropolitan area with high concentration of Hispanics?

 If yes, how is the demographic composition of Latinos in your state or city?
-Refer to Pew Hispanic Center and other nonpartisan research organizations to improve your understanding of the U.S. Hispanic population and to learn Hispanic Trends.
+Refer to Pew Hispanic Center and other nonpartisan research organizations to improve your understanding of the U.S. Hispanic population and to learn Hispanic market Trends.

 2. Is your business operationally ready to support both English- and Spanish-language customer requests?